VictuarVi/PoliMi-PhD-Thesis/src/lib.typ

   Huge: 2.488em,
 )

+// the current state (title page, front-,main-,backmatter...)
 #let document-state = state("init", "TITLE_PAGE")

 #let localization = yaml("locale.yaml")

+// custom polimi colour
 #let bluepoli = rgb("#5f859f")

+/// Main styling function of the template.
+///
+/// - title (str): Title of the thesis
+/// - author (str): Author of the name (Name Surname).
+/// - advisor (str): Advisor of the thesis.
+/// - coadvisor (str): Coadvisor of the thesis.
+/// - tutor (str): Tutor of the thesis.
+/// - phdcycle (str): Academic year (default to current one).
+/// - cycle (str): Cycle of the thesis (not used).
+/// - chair (str): Chair of the thesis (not used).
+/// - language (str): Language of the thesis (default: "en", can be "it").
+/// - colored-headings (bool): Whether to activate the colored headings or not.
+/// - main-logo (path): Path of the main logo of the thesis (default: engineering).
+/// - body (body): body
+/// -> content
 #let polimi-thesis(
   title: "Thesis Title",
   author: "Name Surname",